marlon-be/marlon-csrfscanner/README.md

 Usage
 -----
 * git clone url/to/csrf-scanner csrf-scanner
-* Create a file called yoursite.profile, see tests/minisite.profile for an example
+* Create a file called yoursite.profile, see sample.profile for an example
 * execute bin/csrfscan scan path/to/profile

 WARNING